scverse/scvi-tools/docs/tutorials/index.rst

 The easiest way to get familiar with scvi-tools is to follow along with our tutorials.
 Many are also designed to work seamlessly in Google Colab, a free cloud computing platform.
-Tutorials are designed to work with the latest installable version of scvi-tools.
+Tutorials by default work with the latest installable version of scvi-tools.
+To view older tutorials, change the documentation version using the tab at the bottom of the left sidebar.

 .. note:: For questions about using scvi-tools, or broader questions about modeling data, please use our forum_.